inphinit/teeny.go/README.md

 ## Using Fast-CGI:

-For use Teeny.go with Apache or Ngnix, enable Fast-CGI:
+For use teenygo with Apache or Ngnix, enable Fast-CGI:

 ``` golang
 package main